dennisreimann/uiengine/docs/ui.md

 ### `customStylesFile`

-The path to a css files containing variable overrides and extensions for the theme.
+The path to a css files containing variable overrides and extensions for the UI.
 For an example see the [custom styles file of the test project](../test/project/src/assets/styles/uiengine-custom-styles.css).

 ### `base`